1. Home

 Rules

 MethodsMulti-select (HTTP methods)Conditional: individually optional; required if Tags and Endpoint regex are emptySelectable values: GET, POST, PUT, PATCH, DELETE.
-Defines which API endpoint verbs should be exposed in the MCP Server.
+Defines which verbs of the API endpoints are exposed in the MCP Server.

-TagsList of tagsConditional: individually optional; required if Methods and Endpoint regex are emptyList of OpenAPI tags from the API whose endpoints should be exposed in the MCP Server.
+TagsList of tagsConditional: individually optional; required if Methods and Endpoint regex are emptyList of OpenAPI tags whose API endpoints are exposed in the MCP Server.
 Each tag must have at least 1 character.

-Endpoint regexTextConditional: individually optional; required if Methods and Tags are emptyRegular expression matched against the API endpoint path.
-Minimum 1 character when provided.
+Endpoint regexTextConditional: individually optional; required if Methods and Tags are emptyRegular expression validated against the API endpoint paths.
+Minimum 1 character (when provided).

 TypeSelect (enum)NoValues: Tool, Resource, Resource template, Exclude.
 When empty, the gateway assumes TOOL.